haseeb-cb/fundamentals-of-gis/Content/7_Exericse.md

 11. Let’s now examine the concentrations in different postcodes in Helsinki.
 To do this, we can calculate raster statistics like we did in in a previous tutorial.
 	- Open the *Zonal Statistics* tool
-	- Under Input Layer, select Postcodes_air_pollution.
+	- Under *Input Layer*, select Postcodes_air_pollution.
 This tells QGIS that you want to calculate sta-tistics within these postcode boundaries (the ‘zones’)
-	- Under Raster Layer, select your Interpolated air pollution data.
+	- Under *Raster Layer*, select your Interpolated air pollution data.
 This tells QGIS that you want to calculate statistics from this layer.
-d.
-Press OK.
+	- Press *OK*.
 This will create a new vector layer that at first glance looks the same as the postcode layer.
 However, it now has the summary statistics for the raster joined to each postcode.

+12. Open the *Attribute Table* of the new layer.
+You will see a column on the right that shows the average concentration.
+There is also a column called tr_mtu, which is the median income of households.
+By clicking on the column heading, you can sort the data ascending or descending.
+What is the postcode with the highest NO2 concentrations?
+What is the postcode with the lowest?
+What are the con-centrations in the postcode with the highest median income?
+What is the pollution in the postcodes with the lowest median income (ignoring those with 0)?
+Make a note of these for your learning diary.

 <!--stackedit_data: